Is it legal to have two home insurance policies In Texas

 Can you have dual home insurance policies in Texas?

 Yes, you can.
-If you own a second home, like a vacation rental or a vacant property, you’ll need a separate policy.
+You’ll need a separate policy if you own a second home, like a vacation rental or a vacant property.
 Make sure each home is covered well to avoid problems with insurable interest.

 What should I consider when insuring more than one home?